195 Eurykleia

-Eurykleia (minor planet designation: 195 Eurykleia) is a fairly large main belt asteroid.
+195 Eurykleia is a fairly large main belt asteroid.
 It was discovered by the Austrian astronomer Johann Palisa on April 19, 1879, and named after Euryclea, the wet-nurse of Odysseus in The Odyssey.

 This body is orbiting the Sun with a period of 1781.9 days and a low eccentricity (ovalness) of 0.04.
 The orbital plane is inclined by 7° from the plane of the ecliptic.
 It is spinning with a rotation period of 16.5 hours and varies in brightness with an amplitude of 0.24 magnitude.
 The cross-section diameter of this body is 43 km.
 The asteroid has a taxonomic type of Ch in the SMASS classification, which indicates it has a dark surface with a primitive carbonaceous composition.

 195 Eurykleia has been observed to occult stars twice, once in 2011 and again in 2021.